Ferentz opposes $4.2M settlement in racism lawsuit

 The three-member board’s 2-1 vote to pay the settlement aligned with a recommendation from the Iowa attorney general that $2 million of the total come from the state’s general fund.

-But it went against University of Iowa football coaches’ wishes, according to a statement from the university’s head football coach, Kirk Ferentz.
+But it went against UI football coaches’ wishes, according to a statement from UI’s head football coach Kirk Ferentz.

 “The settlement negotiations took place between plaintiff’s counsel and the Iowa Attorney General’s Office, which represents the University of Iowa and the Board of Regents,” Ferentz said.
 “These discussions took place entirely without the knowledge or consent of the coaches who were named in the lawsuit.